Gordon1067/ISA_Base_Env/README.md

 Alternatively, you can download the ISA_base_environment.yml file directly from the GitHub repository.

 ## 2. Create the Conda Environment:
+First check your list of environments: conda info --envs

 Once you have the ISA_base_environment.yml file, create your Conda environment by running:

 `cd ~/ISA_Base_Env`